alchemical-lich/alchemical-lich.github.io/_pages/adventures.md

 We finished a fun campaign of DCC, playing through several modules before culminating with the fantastic The Music of the Spheres is Chaos.
 Long live Totino the Toothless!

 ## The Crystal Grammaton
 We finished a 20+ session campaign of Hyperborea 3E, set in the region around Xambaala.
-I smashed together several modules (A Late Trapper’s Lament, The Ghost Ship of the Desert Dunes, the Anthropophagi of Xambaala, Rat’s in the Walls), sprinkled in some home-brew, and let the player’s go wild.
+I smashed together several modules (A Late Trapper’s Lament, The Ghost Ship of the Desert Dunes, the Anthropophagi of Xambaala, Rats in the Walls), sprinkled in some home-brew, and let the players go wild.

 <img src="http://alchemical-lich.github.io/images/hyperborea 5.png"  width="85%" >